monyhar/monyhar/monyhar/docs/clang_sheriffing.md

 1. Upload the .tar.gz to Google Drive.
-If you're signed in with your @google address, you won't be able to make a world-shareable link to it, so upload it in a Window where you're signed in with your @chromium account.
+If you're signed in with your @google address, you won't be able to make a world-shareable link to it, so upload it in a Window where you're signed in with your @monyhar account.

 1. File an LLVM bug linking to the file.
 Example: http://llvm.org/PR43241